 3. Softening point test:

-The temperature at which bitumen starts to melt/softer is called the softening point.
-This point is important for engineers because it indicates at what temperature the bitumen loosens and its adhesive decreases.
+The temperature at which bitumen starts to melt/soften is called the softening point.
+This point is essential for engineers because it indicates at what temperature the bitumen loses its adhesive properties.

 The laboratory method of measuring the softening point is the ring and ball method.

 To perform the test, the bitumen sample is taken in two brass rings.
 Two steel balls are placed on the bitumen samples.
-Then the assembly is placed in a water bath and heated.
+The assembly is then placed in a water bath and heated.

 The softening point is the temperature at which the steel ball coated with bitumen hits the bottom of the glass beaker.